MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/playground-tutorial.md

 ![Screenshot of a scene from the MRTK3 Zappy's Playground tutorial.](images/037-zappy-playground.png)

-In this tutorial, you'll experience the following:
+In this tutorial, you'll gain experience with the following features:

-- Use gaze to view text in an expanding tile
+- Use gaze to view text in an expanding tile.
-- Move towards objects and have them expand as a result
+- Move towards objects and have them expand as a result.
-- Use data-driven UI objects such as name input
+- Use data-driven UI objects such as name input.
-- Gaze to interact with distant content and reveal more information
+- Gaze to interact with distant content and reveal more information.
-- Gaze and pinch to select objects at a distance
+- Gaze and pinch to select objects at a distance.
-- Use surface magnetism to orient holographic objects to real-world surfaces
+- Use surface magnetism to orient holographic objects to real-world surfaces.
-- Listen to spatial audio to help you locate objects in 3D space
+- Listen to spatial audio to help you locate objects in 3D space.
-- Grab, rotate and scale objects using bounds control
+- Grab, rotate and scale objects using bounds control.
-- Use different audio or visual themes to enhance the experience
+- Use different audio or visual themes to enhance the experience.

-Here is a summary of the MRTK3 features that are covered in the tutorial:
+Here's a summary of the MRTK3 features that are covered in the tutorial:

 Directional Indicators
 Scene Understanding